troy/txlogic/README.md

 actively decline it (so it continues to the next step immediately), or halt the alert (as for a false positive)
 * one-way alert delivery to many other services, like Campfire.
-Uses a HTTP call to [txlogic-services] with a link back to the site
+Uses a HTTP call to [txlogic-services] with a link back to the site.

 ## Status